How does the stock market work?

 There's a misconception that investing in the stock market is only for the wealthy.

-An individual share in a company can be worth pennies so, in theory, almost anyone could own at least one stock.
+A single share in a company can be worth pennies so, in theory, almost anyone could own at least one stock.
 However, even if that share increased in value 100 times over, you'd still only have a few quid.

 When should you buy and sell shares?

-If you're confident that the company you've invested in has a good long-term future, it doesn't matter if it rises or falls in the short term – as long as the value of your stock increases in value over several months or years, you'll be golden.
+If you're confident that the company you've invested in has a good long-term future, it doesn't matter if it rises or falls in the short term.
+As long as the value of your stock increases in value over several months or years, you'll be golden.

 Someone is sitting in the shade today because someone planted a tree a long time ago.